tackline/Play-Serializer/README.md

  - Similarly forced checked exception IllegalArgumentException even for a nullary.
  - Also InstantiationException ("not limited to" indeed).
  - InvovationTargetExcpetion and rethrowing even if we've checked checked excpeption clauses.
  - Test of type separate from safe usage, IYSWIM.
+Notably arrays.
+ - Caller sensitive methods.
+ - Not being object capability based.

 Anything else.